Author: shortybiscuit

 Backpacking / back country camping: You pack everything you need and can carry into a backpack, then you hike to your campsite, setup camp for as many days as you prepared for and return.
 With backpacking, you can only take what you can carry – including your food, clothes and shelter.
 The location is generally not accessible with a vehicle and there aren’t usually any amenities at all.
 You take in whatever you need and take everything back out with you – including your trash.

 When I’m car camping, I sleep in a tent and that tent is generally a 4 to 8 person tent in which I can fully stand and has room for me to move about – in addition to space for my cot or air mattress.
 I have various ways to cook meals including stoves and dedicated camping ovens.
-I also have a heater for when the weather makes having heat necessary.
+I also have a heater for when it is cold overnight.

 Hopefully I made it clear where the differences lie.
 Check out my YouTube channel for videos showing you just how I camp and join me on my next camping trip.
 Check out my Camping Gear List for ideas on what you might like to have when you camp.